重症监护杂志 开放获取

 抽象的

-Results: Sleep architecture from PSG showed an increase in light sleep and a prominent decrease in restorative sleep, despite preserved quantity of nocturnal sleep.
-Based on PSG results, PSI was distributed in accordance with sleep depth.
-Subjective quality of nocturnal sleep from the RCSQ was correlated with the PSI (r=-0.816, 95% Confidence Interval [CI]: -0.955 to -0.383), as well as with the nighttime stage N2 ratio from PSG alone (r=0.741, 95% CI: 0.209 to 0.935) or combined with restorative sleep (r=0.801, 95% CI: 0.347 to 0.951).
-The cutoff value of PSI to distinguish between the stage N1 and N2 was 67.0 (Specificity, 0.641; Sensitivity, 0.845 with area under curve [AUC] of 0.818).
+Results: Sleep architecture on PSG showed an increase in light sleep and a significant decrease in restorative sleep, although the amount of nocturnal sleep remained unchanged.
+PSI was distributed according to sleep depth according to PSG results.
+Subjective quality of nocturnal sleep on RCSQ correlated with PSI (r=-0.816, 95% confidence interval [CI]: -0.955 to -0.383) and also with the nocturnal stage N2 ratio on PSG alone (r=0.741, 95% CI: 0.209 to 0.935) or combined with restorative sleep (r=0.801, 95% CI: 0.347 to 0.951).
+The PSI cutoff value for distinguishing between N1 and N2 stages was 67.0 (specificity, 0.641; sensitivity, 0.845, area under the curve [AUC], 0.818).

 免责声明: 此摘要通过人工智能工具翻译,尚未经过审核或验证